-2. Introduction
+2. Background

-- 2.1 The use of labels such as "independent contractor" and "service company" and the perception that they are acceptable means of avoiding the deduction of employees' tax and compliance with labour legislation, necessitated the development of stronger anti-avoidance measures for employees' tax purposes. - 2.2 Interpretation Note 17, dated 28 March 2003 focuses on some of the more pertinent issues relating to independent contractors. - 2.3 This Interpretation Note focuses on the so-called "incorporated" entities, and the introduction of the terms "personal service company" and "personal service trust" into the Fourth Schedule to the Act (the Fourth Schedule) with effect from 1 April 2000, the tightening of the requirements for granting an exemption certificate to a labour broker with effect from 1 July 2000, and the modification relating to the exemption requirements applicable to a labour broker with effect from 27 July 2004.
+- 2.1 The use of labels such as "independent contractor" and "service company" and the perception that they are acceptable means of avoiding the deduction of employees' tax and compliance with labour legislation, necessitated the development of stronger anti-avoidance measures for employees' tax purposes. - 2.2 Interpretation Note 17 focuses on some of the more pertinent issues relating to independent contractors. - 2.3 This Interpretation Note focuses on the so-called "incorporated" entities, and the introduction of the terms "personal service company" and "personal service trust" into the Fourth Schedule to the Act (the Fourth Schedule) with effect from 1 April 2000, the tightening of the requirements for granting an exemption certificate to a labour broker with effect from 1 July 2000, the modification relating to the exemption requirements applicable to a labour broker with effect from 27 July 2004, and the modifications to the definitions of personal service company and personal service trust as well as to the deductibility of expenses applicable to these entities with effect from 1 March 2006.